Compare ETS

 FIRST COMPLIANCE PERIOD: The Cap-and-Trade Regulation as adopted in 2011 set assistance factors of 100% for the first compliance period, regardless of leakage risk.

 SECOND COMPLIANCE PERIOD AND BEYOND: For facilities with medium leakage risk, the original regulation included an assistance factor decline to 75% for the second compliance period and to 50% for the third.
 For facilities with low leakage risk, it included an assistance factor decline to 50% for the second compliance period and to 30% for the third.
-However, amendments to the Cap-and-Trade Regulation made in 2013 delayed these assistance factor declines by one compliance period.
-Pursuant to AB 398 adopted in 2017, all assistance factors were changed to 100% through 2030, citing continued vulnerability to carbon leakage.
+However, amendments to the Cap-and-Trade Regulation in 2013 delayed these assistance factor declines by one compliance period.
+Pursuant to “AB 398” adopted in 2017, all assistance factors were changed to 100% through 2030, citing continued vulnerability to carbon leakage.
 There is no cap on the total amount of industrial allocation, but the formula for allocation includes a declining cap adjustment factor to gradually reduce allocation in line with the overall cap trajectory.

-FREE ALLOCATION WITH CONSIGNMENT: Electrical distribution utilities and natural gas suppliers receive free allocation on behalf of their ratepayers.
-Natural gas and electric utilities must use the allowance value for ratepayer benefit and for GHG emissions reductions.
+FREE ALLOCATION WITH CONSIGNMENT: Electrical distribution utilities and natural gas suppliers receive free allocation on behalf of their ratepayers.** These utilities must use the allowance value for ratepayer benefit and for GHG emissions reductions.
 All allowances allocated to investor-owned electric utilities and an annually increasing percentage of allowances allocated to natural gas suppliers must be consigned for sale at the state’s regular quarterly auctions.
 Publicly owned electric utilities can choose to consign freely allocated allowances to auction or use them for their own compliance needs.

 AUCTIONING:

-• Auction share: ~70% of total California-issued vintage 2023 allowances made available through auction in 2023, which included allowances owned by CARB (~41%) and allowances consigned to auction by utilities (~29%).
+- Auction share: ~65% of total California-issued vintage 2024 allowances made available through auction in 2024, which included allowances owned by CARB (~36%) and allowances consigned to auction by utilities (~29%).

-• Auction volume: 197,368,635 (2023 vintage) 25,400,000 for advance auction (2026 vintage).
+- Auction volume: 181,214,582 (2024 vintage) 24,060,000 for advance auction (2027 vintage).

 Unsold allowances in past auctions are gradually released for sale at auction after two consecutive auctions are held in which the clearing price is higher than the minimum price.
 However, if any of these allowances remain unsold after 24 months, they will be placed into CARB’s price ceiling reserve or into the two lower reserve tiers (see ‘Market Stability Provisions’ section).
 To date, 37 million allowances originally designated for auction have been placed in reserves through these provisions.

-USD 26.97 billion since beginning of program
+USD 31.38 billion since beginning of program

-USD 4.72 billion in 2023
+USD 5.13 billion* in FY 2023-2024

-REVENUE FROM AUCTION OF CALIFORNIA-OWNED ALLOWANCES: Most of California’s auction revenue goes to the Greenhouse Gas Reduction Fund, of which at least 35% must benefit disadvantaged and low-income communities.
+Revenue from auction of California-owned allowances: Most of California’s auction revenue goes to the Greenhouse Gas Reduction Fund, of which at least 35% must benefit disadvantaged and low-income communities.
 The funds are then distributed as California Climate Investments, which support projects that deliver significant environmental, economic, and public health benefits across the state.
-As of May 2023, USD 9.8 billion (of the total USD 27.0 billion revenue raised) has been invested in 569,477 projects, with expected GHG reductions of 98 MtCO2e.
-Over USD 7.2 billion has reached disadvantaged and low-income communities.
+As of November 2023, USD 11 billion had been invested in 578,568 projects, with expected GHG reductions of 109.2 MtCO2e.
+Over USD 8.1 billion has reached disadvantaged and low-income communities.

-REVENUE FROM AUCTION OF UTILITY-OWNED ALLOWANCES: Investor-owned electric utilities and natural gas suppliers are allocated allowances, a portion of which must be consigned to auction.
+Revenue from auction of utility-owned allowances: Investor-owned electric utilities and natural gas suppliers are allocated allowances, a portion of which must be consigned to auction.
 Auction proceeds must be used for ratepayer benefit and for GHG emissions reductions.

 Flexibility & Linking

-Banking is allowed, but is subject to a holding limit on allowances to which all entities in the system are held.
+Banking is allowed but is subject to a holding limit on allowances to which all entities in the system are held.
 The holding limit is based on the year’s cap and decreases annually.
 Entities may also be eligible for a limited exemption from the holding limit based on their emissions levels to support meeting annual compliance obligations or obligations at the end of a three-year compliance period.

 Borrowing is not allowed.